Then Satan entered Judas, surnamed Iscariot, who was numbered among the twelve. – Luke 22:3

 One of the scariest portions of scripture is the account of Judas’ betrayal of Jesus.
 Judas was one of the twelve.
 He sat by the side of Jesus at the Last Supper.
 He was entrusted with the ministry funds by Jesus.
 He was present for three years of Jesus intensive and hands on ministry instruction.
 And yet, Judas chose to let Satan come into his heart.
 Can that happen today?
 Does it happen in our day?

 Luke 22 provides the account of the night before Jesus went to the cross.
-It is a chapter filled with dangerous distractions is the devil (cf. also Matthew 26:1-5, 14-16; Mark 14:1, 2, 10, and 11).
+It is a chapter filled with dangerous distractions of the devil (cf. also Matthew 26:1-5, 14-16; Mark 14:1, 2, 10, and 11).
 Indeed, we see in the life of Judas just how destructive distractions can be.
-As we observe the narrative about these devilish distractions, they should be instructive to us for the devil has used the same tactics throughout history, and he is still using them today.
+As we observe the narrative about these devilish distractions, they should be instructive to us, for the devil has used the same tactics throughout history, and he is still using them today.

 2 And the chief priests and the scribes sought how they might kill Him, for they feared the people.